 Game mechanics: Jonah talked about how game mechanics could boost adoption because it increases the likelihood that people will share it with others in their peer group.
 I found it interesting that the user’s perception of a boost in their status among peers could be a bigger incentive than a monetary reward.

 Stories: Recently, storytelling has become a buzzword in the content marketing industry.
 Even so, content is still not written in story form very often.
 This is probably because it takes research to find the right example for your story, and content production is often underfunded.
 But Jonah shows how wrapping your message in a story can get you past the natural dislike people have for advertising.

 What I’m excited to use

-As a content marketer for B2B companies I think it can be easy to overlook the importance of emotion and storytelling when writing.
-The assumption is that people just want the facts with no fluff.
-But business owners are people too and they want to use companies that have values similar to their own.
+As a content marketer for B2B companies, I think it can be easy to overlook the importance of emotion and storytelling when writing.
+The assumption is that people want the facts with no fluff.
+But business owners are people too, and they want to use companies with values similar to their own.
 I’m excited to continue working on my storytelling ability and improving how I use it to build the brands I work on, including my own.

 “People don’t think in terms of information.
 They think in terms of narratives.
 But while people focus on the story itself, information comes along for the ride.”